Dan Foster, Vice President and Principal Coach at Building Champions, shares three mistakes he made on his journey to becoming a coaching leader.

 Want to avoid some of your own mistakes on your journey to becoming a coaching leader?
-Our new course can provide you a simple system to get the results you’re looking for.
+Our new course, Becoming a Coaching Leader can provide you a simple system to get the results you’re looking for.

 Hey friends, Dan Foster here with Building Champions.
 You know, I recently shared my journey to becoming a coaching leader with you.
 But what I didn’t share were a few of the big mistakes, I made along the way.

 Today I want to take some time to just share a few of these with you in hopes that you can avoid the same mistakes on your journey.